 It is no longer recommended to keep syrup of ipecac in your home to induce vomiting, according to the American Academy of Pediatrics

-In addition, the American Academy of Pediatrics does not recommend keeping activated-charcoal solution in your first aid kit (see the same link above regarding syrup of ipecac)
+In addition, the American Academy of Pediatrics does not recommend keeping activated-charcoal solution in your first aid kit.

 Instead, call the Poison Control Center immediately!
 The Poison Help hotline number is 1-800-222-1222

 It does not have to be expensive or take a lot of time to stock your first aid kit if you just buy one or two items at a time every couple of shopping trips.